PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/3 - Templates.md

 ## Template Inheritance

 You can have one template 'inherit' from another, meaning the child template's content will be included inside the parent.
 You can accomplish this by putting a `{% block content %} / {% endblock %}` in the parent and an `{% extends '<app name>/<parent>.html' %}` in the child.
 This is useful if your header/footer/menus are consistent across multiple pages and you don't want to repeat the HTML.
+You can read more about template inheritance [here](https://tutorial.djangogirls.org/en/template_extending/).

 #### base.html